hexageek1337/reCAPTCHA-Codeigniter/README.md

 # reCAPTCHA Codeigniter 4
-Library reCAPTCHA v2 for Codeigniter 4 free to use.
+Free to Use Library reCAPTCHA v2 for Codeigniter 4.

 # What is reCAPTCHA?